citelao/sensible/4-https.md

 HTTPS makes the man-in-the-middle attack almost impossible, except for in a few edge cases.
 It is the reason I can feel safe reading Facebook (and even accessing my bank) on public Wi-Fi---in a specific set of circumstances.

-But HTTPS does not secure every part of your internet browsing, and you must double check it to make sure no one is attacking you.

 Using HTTPS is a bit like **sending coded messages through the mail**: how secure you are depends on how secure your encryption is, how trustworthy the recipient is, and how sensitive the information on the envelope is, among other things.

 <aside class="sidenote">